rithvin05/rithvin05/README.md

 #### 💼 My current repos are mostly
   - full stack
-  - ML projects I did from Kaagle datasets
+  - ML projects with data sourced from Kaagle datasets
   - and other misc. personal projects